Floorp-Projects/Floorp/remote/doc/Security.md

 How the remote agent works
 --------------------------

-When the `--remote-debugger` or `--remote-debugging-port` flags are used, it spins up an HTTPD on the desired port, or defaults to localhost:9222.
+When the `--remote-debugging-port` flag is used, it spins up an HTTPD on the desired port, or defaults to localhost:9222.
 The HTTPD serves WebSocket connections via `nsIWebSocket.createServerWebSocket` that clients connect to in order to give the agent remote instructions.